Week of April 19, 2021

 - Inadequate supply of vaccines remains the single largest barrier to vaccinating Skokie residents at a faster pace.

-A. In the coming weeks, the Village might begin administering the Pfizer vaccine in addition to the Moderna vaccine currently being offered.
+A: In the coming weeks, the Village might begin administering the Pfizer vaccine in addition to the Moderna vaccine currently being offered.
 Residents will not have a choice in the type of vaccine they receive.
-If Pfizer vaccine is introduced at Village clinics, residents 16 and 17 years of age also will be able to pre-register for a vaccine, as Pfizer is indicated for individuals those ages.
+If Pfizer vaccine is introduced at Village clinics, residents 16 and 17 years of age who have pre-registered for a vaccine will be invited to make an appointment.
+Appointments will be allocated based on the amount of vaccine available and the order in which individuals pre-registered.

 Pre-Registration and Vaccine Appointment Communication Information